-In light of the COVID-19 Pandemic, all Putnam County 4-H activities, programs, and practices have been cancelled through April 24th.
+In light of COVID-19, all Putnam County Extension face-to-face activities, programs, and practices have been cancelled through July 31st.
 We will provide scheduling updates in the future.

-PLEASE NOTE: Due to an abundance of caution during this time, the Annual 4-H Rabies Clinic (originally planned for April 11th) is being rescheduled to a future date in May/June.
-We will update everyone when the new date is secured.
+PLEASE NOTE: Due to an abundance of caution during this time, the Annual 4-H Rabies Clinic (originally planned for April 11th) has been canceled.
+We will be having one again around March/April 2021.
+Please check back for more information.

 Our Annual Rabies Clinic usually gathers over 200 people.
-We believe it is best for our community to reschedule the clinic to help promote health and safety.
+We believe it is best for our community to cancel the clinic to help promote health and safety.

 The University of Georgia Putnam County Cooperative Extension office extends lifelong learning to Georgia citizens through unbiased, research-based education.
 See more information about our services in